Here's how to harness the power of the Lumetri Color feature—even if you're not a colorist.

 The last tab, Vignette, is pretty obvious once you play with it.
 It works like in Lightroom, Adobe Camera RAW or any other image processing software.
 It lets you add vignette quickly and easily.

 BTW, there is also a new feature in the panel which is fx bypass option and reset effect option.
 It lets you reset and bypass the effect without a need to switch to the Effect Controls panel.

 When using Lumetri Color you need to remember that the order of the effects in Premiere Pro matters greatly.
 So if you add another instance of Lumetri Color, it builds upon the first instance of the effect.

 Working with multiple Lumetri Color effects can be useful when working with masks.
 This allows you to adjust certain parts of the image.
 Each instance of the effect allows you to add a new mask.

-It’s good to have all of your LUTs in the drop-down menu inside Lumetri Color effect.
-To add LUts to it, you need to manually go to the directory you have installed Premiere Pro.
+It’s good to have all of your LUTs in the drop-down menu inside the Lumetri Color effect.
+To add LUTs to it, you need to manually go to the directory you have installed Premiere Pro.
 Go to C:\Program Files\Adobe\Common\LUTs

 There are two folders here we’re interested in.
-Anything you put to ‘Technical’ folder will appear in the Basic Section and anything you’ll add to ‘Creative’ folder, goes to the Creative Section.
+Anything you put to the ‘Technical’ folder will appear in the Basic Section and anything you’ll add to the ‘Creative’ folder, goes to the Creative Section.